-Developers should become familiar with the overnment’s “National Contingency Plan for Marine Pollution from Shipping and Offshore Installations” (NCP) of which an updated version is now in the process of finalisation.
-Such pollution, which includes oil and a variety of hazardous substances, may result from incidents occurring within or close to OREI.
+Developers should become familiar with the Government’s “National Contingency Plan for Marine Pollution from Shipping and Offshore Installations” (NCP).
+Such pollution, which includes oil and a variety of hazardous substances, may result from incidents occurring within or close to an OREI.

 The preliminary assessment should determine the likelihood of any such incident occurring, such assessment to be based on the general navigation risk assessment and the types of vessel expected to be found in the vicinity.
 The potential consequences of such an incident, with respect to seafarers, the environment, and the shore population should be considered.